pascal-fb-martin/garage/README.md

 garage
 ======

+(This software is no longer maintained.
+I use a Ring door detector instead to detect when the garage door is open.)

 Garage door control with web user interface (for private network).

 _This software is alpha release.
 It has not yet been fully tested._